6 Things You Don’t Need To Be Doing Right Now

 We’re bombarded with these messages of ‘success’ everywhere we look.

-While these messages can be motivational (‘if she can do it, so can I!’), they can start to wear a person down (‘why am I struggling when everyone else is making 6 figures?’).
+While these messages can be motivational (‘if she can do it, so can I!’), they can start to wear a person down (‘why aren’t I there yet?’).

 Try to remember that a lot of these stories are embellished and comparing yourself won’t serve you or change your situation.